Faculty & Staff: Partners in Your Child's Education

 MA, Educational Leadership; Eastern Michigan University

-While Sue is currently part of the middle school team at AACS and the school’s academic support coordinator, her time at AACS began before our doors even opened.
+While Sue is currently assisting AACS as the school’s accreditation co-chair.
+Her time at AACS began before our doors even opened.
 She was among the first group of men and women who heard God’s calling to start AACS and has part its planning in the late 1980’s and has worn countless hats at our school, including part-time administrator, art and music teacher, Education Committee member, and substitute teacher.
 She taught fourth grade math at AACS in 2001, moved to middle school math in 2002, and now teaches history, Bible, computers, math, and economics in the middle school.
 Sue loves her students and enjoys being able to talk freely about God and His plan for the students.
 She feels loved and supported by the school community and encouraged to grow professionally and spiritually.
 She and her husband have three children, all of whom have graduated from AACS.
 They are members of Ann Arbor Christian Reformed Church and live in Dexter.

 Cheri LubbersAdministrative Manager